yyoda/Yoda.AspNetCore.SignalR.Redis.Scaleable/README.md

 }
 ```

-R1 is for all-channel, R2 to R4 are for group-channel or user-channel.
+* R1 is for all-channel, R2 to R4 are for group-channel or user-channel.
-The parameter of the second argument means that it is a dedicated server for all- channel of PubSub.
+* The parameter of the second argument means that it is a dedicated server for all-channel of PubSub.
-If this parameter is not set at all, one server is randomly decided.
+* If this parameter is not set at all, one server is randomly decided.
 And this server works with all-channel, group-channel, user-channel.
-It works as a dedicated server for all-channel only when 'true' is set.
+* It works as a dedicated server for all-channel only when 'true' is set.